bentoml/BentoML/docs/source/use-cases/diffusion-models/svd.rst

 This document demonstrates how to create a video generation server with SVD and BentoML.

-All the source code in this tutorial is available in the `BentoSVD GitHub repository <https://github.com/bentoml/BentoSVD>`_.
+All the source code in this tutorial is available in the `BentoDiffusion GitHub repository <https://github.com/bentoml/BentoDiffusion>`_.

 Prerequisites
 -------------